 Art.
 6 – Remuneration

 6.1.
-The remuneration agreed, previously evaluated by the Entity for each eligible assessable patient and who has completed the trial treatment according to the Protocol and for whom the related CRF/eCRF has been duly compiled, including all the costs incurred by the Entity in execution of the Trial and the costs to cover all the related activities, is € ____ + VAT (if applicable) per patient (a total of € ____ + VAT (if applicable) for an estimated no. _____ of patients) as specified in greater detail in the Budget annexed (sub A).
+The remuneration agreed, previously evaluated by the Entity for each eligible assessable patient and who has completed the trial treatment according to the Protocol and for whom the related CRF/eCRF has been duly compiled, including all the costs incurred by the Entity in execution of the Trial and the costs to cover all the related activities, is € ____ + VAT (“+ VAT” maintain only if applicable) per patient (a total of € ____ + VAT (“+ VAT” maintain only if applicable) for an estimated no. _____ of patients) as specified in greater detail in the Budget annexed (sub A).

 6.2.
 The Sponsor will pay the amount due under the terms of this article on the basis of a valid statement of account/supporting document agreed between the Parties.
 The above amount will be paid at the intervals indicated in the Budget (Annex A, Paragraph “Liquidation and Invoices”), on the basis of the number of patients enrolled during the period, the treatments carried out according to the Protocol and in the presence of the duly completed CRF/ECRF duly compiled and validated by the Sponsor based on the activities carried out.

-6.3. (a) (If the tests are done by a centre external to the Entity):

-All the laboratory/Instrument test indicated in Annex A, required by the Protocol and approved by the Ethics Committee, will not burden the Entity as they will be carried out centrally.

-Or
+6.3.

-6.3. (b) (If the tests are carried out on the Entity’s premises): All the laboratory/instrument tests and any other services or additional activities not covered by the price agreed per eligible patient and requested by the Sponsor as approved by the Ethics Committee and Competent Authority and as detailed in Annex A (Paragraph “Costs and payments” – Part 2), shall be reimbursed and invoiced by the Sponsor in addition to the price paid for each eligible patient.
+All the laboratory/instrument tests and any other services or additional activities not covered by the price agreed per eligible patient and requested by the Sponsor as approved by the Ethics Committee and Competent Authority and as detailed in Annex A (Paragraph “Costs and payments” – Part 2), shall be reimbursed and invoiced by the Sponsor in addition to the price paid for each eligible patient.
+Laboratory/Instrumental exams centrally performed in accordance with the protocol, as approved by the ethic committee will not burden the Entity.
 6.4.
 The Entity will not receive no remuneration for patients who cannot be assessed due to failure to observe the Protocol, violation of the rules of Good Clinical Practice or failure to comply with the laws applicable to clinical drug trials.
 The Entity will have no right to receive any remuneration for any patient enrolled after notification of interruption and/or conclusion of the Trial by the Sponsor/, or any number beyond the maximum number of patients stipulated under the terms of this Agreement, if not agreed with the Sponsor.

 6.5.
 The Sponsor shall also reimburse the Entity with all the additional costs of medical/diagnostic activities, including hospital admissions, which are not provided for in the Protocol or amendments to the Protocol, and which are not already covered by the above payments, if such activities are essential for the proper clinical treatment of a patient undergoing the Trial.
 The reimbursement will only be paid on condition that such activities and costs have been properly communicated, with justification, and have been documented in writing to the Sponsor and approved in writing by the Sponsor, and provided that the patient’s personal data is communicated in anonymized form.